runlikeforrestgump/emacs/README.md

 * **Faces** refer to styles of displaying text or even the cursor.
 Faces have attributes such as font, height, weight, slant, and colour.
 * A **fontset** is a named collection of fonts.
 A font typically defines shapes for a single alphabet or script; therefore, displaying the entire range of scripts that Emacs supports requires a collection of many fonts, hence the use for fontsets.
 * The **speedbar** is a special tall frame for conveniently navigating in or operating on another frame.
 When the speedbar exists, it's always associated with a specific frame, called its **attached frame**; all speedbar operations act on that frame.
+* A **clipboard** is a buffer provided by your window system for transferring text between applications.
+Graphical Emacs works with the system clipboard out of the box.
+If you want to integrate terminal Emacs (emacs -nw) with the system clipboard, then you'll need to use something like [xclip](http://sourceforge.net/projects/xclip/) or [xsel](http://www.vergenet.net/~conrad/software/xsel/).
+* A major definition at the top level in the buffer is called a **defun**.
+The name comes from Lisp, where most such definitions use the construct <code>defun</code>, but in Emacs, the term "defun" applies to all languages.

 My attempt at an ASCII art Emacs frame (looks kind of like a polaroid):